#

 Audit CUI Access and Activity

-NC Protect audits user activity and permissions.
+NC Protect audits all user activity and permissions.
 It logs and tracks sensitive access, user actions such as producing, editing or deleting data, and general access.
-Easily ingest user activity logs collected in NC Protect into Microsoft Sentinel or Splunk to analyze the data at scale as well as trigger holistic alerts and remediation actions.
+Easily ingest user activity logs collected in NC Protect into Microsoft Sentinel or Splunk to analyze the data at scale and trigger holistic alerts and remediation actions.

 See how NC Protect makes it easy to dynamically or manually apply CUI markings in M365 & GCC High